RausellLab/NCBoost-2/README.md

 The annotation requires to download the full set of features used by NCBoost (XXXGo).
 For convenience, we also provide the set of pathogenic and common variants already annotated with NCBoost features, so that re-training does not force one to download the feature file.

 ## NCBoost scoring
-NCBoost framework can be applied to score any variant using the jupyter ncboost_score.ipynb or its python version equivalent, ncboost_score.py scripts.
-It will apply the trained framework used to generate the resutls in [NCBoost 2 paper].
+NCBoost framework can be applied to score any variant using the jupyter notebook ncboost_score.ipynb or its python version equivalent, ncboost_score.py.
+It will apply the trained framework used to generate the resutls in [NCBoost 2 paper](https://).

 ncboost_score.ipynb should be run through a jupyter notebook environment, while the ncboost_score.py script should be run as follows:
 ```